Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Hiking in the nearby mountains

-For nature and adventure lovers, the mountains around Thessaloniki offer exceptional hiking.
+For nature and adventure lovers, the mountains around Thessaloniki offer exceptional hiking opportunities.
 Just a 30-minute drive from the city, Mount Holomontas offers a variety of trails with breathtaking views of the valleys and the Aegean Sea.
-This mountain range is dotted with pine forests and offers trails suitable for all levels.
+This mountain range is dotted with pine forests and offers trails for all levels.
 Further south, Mount Olympia offers more demanding hikes for experienced hikers.
-It’s the ideal opportunity to discover a wilder, less touristy Greece, while enjoying the tranquillity of its natural landscapes.
+It’s the ideal opportunity to discover a wilder, less touristy Greece, while enjoying the tranquility of its natural landscapes.

 Visit traditional villages nearby